BenDStokes/Vari-Tensor/CONTRIBUTING.md

  - Several members are declared mutable so that they can be modified by deref() and by increment()/reset() when called under deref()
- - increment()/reset() both have a private overload that is declared const but isn't really as it modifies the state - use these with caution!
+ - increment()/reset() both have a private overload that is declared const but isn't really as it modifies the state – use these with caution!
- - increment()/reset() have public overloads that are (correctly) not declared const but only call the (supriously) const private versions; we therefore have to swallow the clang tiday warning with NOLINT so that users don't have to
+ - increment()/reset() have public overloads that are (correctly) not declared const but only call the (spuriously) const private versions; we therefore have to swallow the clang tidy warning with NOLINT so that users don't have to

 This is convoluted, but it achieves the correct public interface.
-SummedIterator also has this problem to a lesser extent, but since it's currently under namespace "impl", we resolve it by simply declaring m_repeated_positions as mutable.
+ProductIterator also has this problem to a lesser extent, but since it's currently under namespace "impl", we resolve it by simply declaring m_repeated_positions as mutable.

+---

+As of the last major upgrade, Vari-Tensor now has two different ways of resolving expressions that can be thought of as two different "modes".
+The general fallback (also used when the user doesn't want to resolve the whole expression at once) is the original iterator mode.

+However, if we are resolving the whole expression (e.g. for an assignment) and it falls within a set of operations which can be efficiently optimised, a new "bulk" mode is used.
+This mode is far faster than the iterators as it deals directly with the memory and can employ CPU vectorisation, but algorithms only exist for common cases.

+These two systems are individually very understandable, but the boundary where they meet can be complex.
+The populate() functions govern which algorithms are used to resolve different cases.
+They accomplish this by creating a "Preparatory" object that optimistically prepares to execute a bulk algorithm but can seamlessly switch to having prepared to use the iterators at any point.